 Certified Food Safety Programs

-Satisfies the food service sanitation requirements of the Illinois Department of Public Health (IDPH) and the Chicago Department of Public Health (CDPH) with approved coursework and training.
+Provides programs for food safety to satisfy the Illinois Department of Public Health (IDPH) and the Chicago Department of Public Health (CDPH) requirements.

-Who needs the FSSMC certification in Chicago & Illinois?
+What are the requirements for managers in Chicago & Illinois?

-Where can I get the training and take the proctored exam?
+Where can I get the manager training and take the proctored exam?

 Come to a convenient course location in the Chicago land area